Get

 Appearance

 Since the tabby designation refers to the type of coat, not the cat breed, their appearance can vary dramatically from one cat to another.
-The pattern can come in various colors, from charcoal black to almost white, and long and short hair cats can have it.
+The pattern can come in various colors, from charcoal black to almost white, and both long and short hair cats can have it.
 You will often see the pattern in many breeds, from the giant Maine Coon to the tiny Munchkin.

 tabby cat stretching legs